BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Yavapai Lodge is a bit more forgiving for last-minute travelers.
 They recommend booking 3-4 months in advance but they often have openings the week before or even the day of, depending on the time of year it is.

-With Williams and Tusayan, every hotel will have its own rules on when advance bookings are open.
+With Williams and Tusayan, every hotel will have its own window for when advance bookings are open.
 It is still a good idea to book accommodations as soon as you know you are traveling, especially if it’s during the peak tourism season of May-September or on weekends.

 2. Parking Not Guaranteed